Great World MRT station: History

 Due to the presence of multiple steel beams and plates underground initially absent from historical records, contractors have to use the cut-and-cover method alongside micro tunnel boring to construct the Kim Seng underpass.
 The additional cut-and-cover works, including diverting traffic, delayed the opening of the other station entrances.
-The other entrances were expected to be completed by the end of 2023.
+The other entrances were expected to be completed by 2023, but were only opened in 2025.

 Description

 Great World station serves the TEL and is between the Orchard and Havelock stations.
 The official station code is TE15.
 Being part of the TEL, the station is operated by SMRT Trains.
-Train frequencies on the TEL range from 5 to 6 minutes.
+Train frequencies on the TEL range from 3 to 6 minutes.
+The station is 176.77 m long with a depth of 21 m.

 The station is near the eponymous Great World City, connected via three entrances.
-Situated along River Valley Green, the station serves various residential developments including Grand Copthorne Waterfront, Riva Lodge and The Trillum.
+Situated along River Valley Green, the station serves various residential developments including Grand Copthorne Waterfront, Riva Lodge, River Green, Promenade Peak and The Trillium.
 It also serves River Valley Primary School and Church of St. Bernadette.

 Great World, Great Times by Deanna Ng is displayed at this station as part of the Art-in-Transit programme, a showcase of public artworks on the MRT network.
 The collage of advertisements, which includes old movie posters, reflects an era of the 70s when the Great World Amusement Park was still operating.
 Many of the advertisements were recreated using modern-day participants such as a choral troupe for cabaret girls, while the movie poster was reproduced with permission from The Shaw Organisation.
 Also included is Ng's parents' wedding photo taken near Great World Amusement Park, which inspired the artwork.